regnull/ubikom/README.md

 You are also able to interact with the legacy email world using our gateway (coming up later).

+## Why?

+Long ago, you were able to run your own email server, which gave you an easy way to communicate with the world.
+Now you have to use Google or Microsoft for the simple task of sending messages to each other.
+Your identity is controlled by those companies, not by you.
+We want to give the identity back to the user and make it decentralized and not controlled by any entity.
+Based on this, we want to re-imagine email which is secure, private, and simple.
+It should be trivial for everyone (and everything) to register a name and start communicating.

 ## Getting the Binaries

 As of now, you must run a few commands on your machine to generate the keys in a secure way.